 Even with its legalization for medicinal purposes back in 2010, marijuana was still treated as a Schedule I Drug for all intents and purposes, as per federal legislation.

-As such, when Vincent Hager, an employee at M&K construction, suffered severe work-related injuries that resulted in his diagnosis with chronic pain, he was unjustly denied worker’s compensation for his marijuana medication on Schedule I grounds.
+As such, when Vincent Hager, an employee at M&K construction, suffered severe work-related injuries that resulted in his diagnosis of chronic pain, he was unjustly denied worker’s compensation for his marijuana medication on Schedule I grounds.

 In 2016, this reached the court of justice in the form of Hager v.
 M&K Construction, 462 N.J.
 Super.
 146 (App.
 Div.), which received a conclusive decision favoring Hager’s claim for reimbursement on April 13th, 2021.